analogdevicesinc/msdk/Examples/MAX32650/Library_Use/README.md

 If using the MAX32650EVKIT:
 -   Connect a USB cable between the PC and the CN2 (USB TO UART) connector.
--   Connect a debugger to J3 or J4 (JTAG/SWD).
 -   Select RX SEL and TX SEL on headers JP12 and JP13.
 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 If using the MAX32650FTHR:
 -   Connect a USB cable between the PC and the J1 connector.
--   Connect a debugger to J5.
 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output